atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/3-app_architecture/index.md

 In this tutorial, we will we'll implement the [MVC+S](https://blog.gskinner.com/archives/2020/09/flutter-state-management-with-mvcs.html) architecture pattern in our app.

-We will create the folders that will store our models, views, controllers, services and Do files.
+We will create the folders that will store our models, views, commands and services.